ofirshe/image_processing_lane_detection/README.md

 This project aims to provide a comprehensive lane detection system for dashcam videos, along with additional features such as crosswalk detection, proximity-based vehicle detection for collision avoidance, and night-time lane detection.
 The system processes real-world dashcam footage, annotating each frame with accurate lane markings and relevant annotations.

 ## Features Implemented
 1. **LanesDetectionOnFrame:** This class is responsible for detecting and annotating lane markings on each frame of the input video.
-It utilizes techniques such as least squares, Hough transform, and Canny edge detection to accurately identify lane boundaries.
+It utilizes techniques such as Hough transform, and Canny edge detection to accurately identify lane boundaries.

 2. **CrosswalkDetectionOnFrame:** Implements algorithms to detect and highlight crosswalks in the video footage.
 It utilizes pattern recognition and line detection techniques to differentiate crosswalks from other road markings.